Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 The open-source agent harness.
 Full integration including its provider abstraction.

 Adapter model.
-Each harness implements a small interface — start session, plan, tool call, diff, finish, pause, resume, inject.
+Each harness implements a small interface: start session, plan, tool call, diff, finish, pause, resume, inject.
 The teaching kernel hooks the diff event.
 This isolates harness churn from our product.
+These harnesses are independent third-party projects; we are not affiliated with or endorsed by their developers.

 Get started